theolivenbaum/resin/README.md

 Refine the CLI to a state where you're starting to wish MS SQL Server Management Studio was a command line tool.
 The power you shall have.

 ####Facetting
-Help!
+Killer feature!

 ####Windows service
 Implement host as service.

 ####Extensibility
 Allow use of custom IScorer implementations.

-Extensible infrastructure for analysis to implement custom metrics, e.g. doc length or any other piece of data other than the term freq that is already stored.
-Custom data ends up in .dfo files (doc info files).
+Make the infrastructure for analysis extensible so that one can implement custom metrics, e.g. doc length, avg. word length or any other piece of data other than the term freq that is already being stored.
+Custom data ends up in .dfo files (doc info files) and is available in the querying pipeline, e.g. within the context of an IScorer.

 ####Scoring
 Refine the scoring.
 Implement BM25 and different flavors of TFIDF.
+Use custom metrics to support them.

 <a name="scale" id="scale"></a>
 ##Scaling